Non-wellfounded parsimonious proofs and non-uniform complexity: Introduction

 The interconnections between our results are summarised in~\Cref{fig:grand-tour-diagram}.
-The {key} contribution is the polynomial modulus of continuity on cut-elimination for $\nupll$ and $\cpll$, from which we infer that $\nupll$ is sound for $\fppoly$, and that $\cpll$ is sound for $\fptime$.
-Completeness requires a series of intermediate steps.
-We first introduce a type system ($\typestream$) implementing a form of stream-based computation.
-Then we describe an encoding of polynomial time Turing machines with (polynomial) advice within $\typestream$, by adapting standard methods from~\cite{MairsonTerui, Ronchi-Gaboardi} to the setting of non-uniform computation.
-This allows us to prove that $\typestream$ is complete for $\fppoly$.
-Thirdly, we define a translation from $\typestream$ to $\dpll$.
-Finally, we show that computation over strings in $\dpll$ can be simulated within $\nupll$.
-A similar completeness argument can be restated for $\cpll$ and $\pll$.
+The key result for this characterisations is the polynomial modulus of continuity on cut elimination for $\nupll$ and $\cpll$, (\Cref{prop:polynomial-moduli}), from which we infer that $\nupll$ is \emph{sound} for $\fppoly$, and that $\cpll$ is sound for $\fptime$~(\Cref{thm:soundness}.\ref{enum:soundness1}-\ref{enum:soundness2}). \emph{Completeness} (\Cref{thm:completeness-non-wellfounded} requires a series of intermediate steps.
+We first introduce the type system $\typestream$, which implements a form of stream-based computation.
+This system represents an alternative approach to the type systems for parsimonious logic introduced by Mazza et al. in~\cite{Mazza14,Mazza15,MazzaT15}.
+Then, we describe an encoding of polynomial time Turing machines with (polynomial) advice within $\typestream$, which allows us to prove that $\typestream$ is complete for $\fppoly$ (\Cref{thm:completeness}.\ref{enum:completeness2}).
+This is done by adapting standard methods from~\cite{MairsonTerui, Ronchi-Gaboardi} to the setting of non-uniform computation.
+Thirdly, we define a translation from $\typestream$ to $\dpll$ (\Cref{thm:embedding}.\ref{enum:embedding2}).
+Finally, we show that computation over strings in $\dpll$ can be simulated within $\nupll$ (\Cref{thm:simulation}.\ref{enum:simulation2}).
+A similar completeness argument can be restated for $\cpll$ (and $\pll$) by considering the type system $\pta$ (\Cref{thm:completeness}.\ref{enum:completeness1}, \Cref{thm:embedding}.\ref{enum:embedding1}, and \Cref{thm:simulation}.\ref{enum:simulation1}).

+On a technical side, the present paper contributes to the previous literature on the topic in several ways: \begin{itemize} \item \emph{Cyclic Implicit Complexity (CIC).} The contribution of this paper advances the development of CIC and explores it for the first time in the setting of linear logic.
+Compared to previous work on CIC, this paper adopts rather different techniques for achieving soundness and completeness results.
+In particular, the proof of soundness introduces novel ideas to estimate moduli of continuity.